celestiaorg/celestia-specs/src/rationale/fork_choice_das.md

 1. light nodes (and partial nodes) are secure under [an honest minority of nodes and synchronous communication](https://arxiv.org/abs/1809.09044), and no assumptions on voting power honesty
 1. superlight nodes are secure under an honest majority of voting assumption

+Note that _secure_ in this context is defined as "not accepting invalid blocks," as is orthogonal to _consensus safety_.
 The introduction of light nodes that do not depend on an honest majority assumption also introduces additional cases that must be analyzed.

 ## Invalid vs Unavailable